kabaka9527/generic-copilot/README.md

 * Gemini | gemini : supports replace_string, healing/strong-replace hints required, cannot accept image_url in requests
 * Grok | grok-code : supports replace_string and can use replace_string exclusively

-### Organize by Provider

-Group models by provider to make configuration easier to manage.
-Providers define shared baseUrl, headers, and API keys that all their models automatically inherit.

 ### Naming Convention